koolphp/koolreport/README.md

 # Some thoughts

-Please consider the purchase of extended packages or subscription as a donation to the project.
+Please consider the purchase of extended packages or subscription as a donation to the existence of this project.
 In exchange, we would like to send you some gifts which are package codes or services. __We are helping each others.__ We love this KoolReport very much and want it to be alive. __Being alive means that the code continues to evolve, more solutions are added, and everything is back with professional support.__ So please support us!

 # Our vision